How Dangerous is Pepper Spray?

 This Really Happened

 Case 1.
-An 8-year-old boy unintentionally sprayed himself in the face with pepper spray.
-He was wearing glasses at the time, so a minimal amount got into his eyes.
-His skin was red and irritated but felt better after washing with soap and water.
-Although he was not complaining of eye irritation, instructions for irrigating his eyes were provided should it become necessary.
-During a follow-up call, the boy's mother said the boy's eyes were a little pink but not painful, his skin was red but without blisters, and his voice was a little hoarse.
+A mother called Poison Control because her 8-year-old son unintentionally sprayed himself in the face with pepper spray.
+He was wearing glasses at the time, which limited the amount he got in his eyes.
+His skin was red and irritated, but he felt better after washing with soap and water.
+Although he was not complaining of eye irritation, Poison Control gave instructions for irrigating his eyes should it become necessary.
+During a follow-up call, the mother said the boy's eyes were a little pink but not painful, his skin was red but without blisters, and his voice was a little hoarse.
 These effects were expected to resolve.

 Case 2.
 A woman bought a can of pepper spray and wanted to try it out, so she sprayed it into the sink in her bathroom.
-She immediately developed throat irritation, coughing, and a burning sensation in her lungs.
-She was advised to get fresh air, drink water, and take a steamy shower.
-A follow-up call was placed, and she was feeling better.
+She immediately developed throat irritation, coughing, and a burning sensation in her lungs, so she called Poison Control.
+She was advised to get some fresh air, drink water, and take a steamy shower.
+A follow-up call was made later that day, and she was feeling better.